the-advoid/ad-void/README.md

 Even so it was a hassle to maintain the filter lists, in particular it involved hours of endless scrolling through rules to add a new rule to the end of a particular section or deleting one, updating the timestamp to the current one following the ISO 8601 standard often using non-maintainer's timezone, bumping the version, changing the description and many things more.

-> That's where [**ADBT**](https://github.com/adbt-lang/adbt) - a language that defines template files and provides ways of writing reusable, component-like based Adblock filter files and its compiler [`Aria`](https://github.com/igorskyflyer/npm-adblock-aria-compiler) come into play.
+> That's where [**ADBT**](https://github.com/adbt-lang/adbt) - a language that defines template files and provides ways of writing reusable, component-like based ad-block filter files and its compiler [`Aria`](https://github.com/igorskyflyer/npm-adblock-aria-compiler) come into play.

 <br>